AlliyahMunir/LC-3-Project/README.md

 ## Bubble Sort Algorithm Code
 ----
-Press on the link above to view our LC-3 on a Bubble Sort Algorithm! 😃
+View the files above to find our program in LC-3 on using Bubble Sort Algorithm! 😃

 ---